All the UK strike dates confirmed for July 2023

 Saturday 22 July

-RMT members stage the second of three days of rail strike action.
+RMT members stage the second of three days of national rail strike action.

 Saturday 29 July

-RMT members stage the third of three days of rail strike action.
+RMT members stage the third of three days of national rail strike action.

 Join our commenting forum